What is OTC trading?

-The OTC cryptocurrency market is one that’s often misunderstood by many in the industry.
-Some believe that OTC deals dictate the price of cryptocurrencies, while others believe institutions simply purchase their cryptocurrencies directly from an exchange.
+The OTC market in cryptocurrency is one that’s often misunderstood by many in the industry.
+Some believe that OTC trading and deals dictate the price of cryptocurrencies, while others believe institutions simply purchase their cryptocurrencies directly from an exchange.

 The truth is somewhere in the middle, while a number of exchanges have specific over-the-counter trading desks, it is often easier for institutional investors to deal directly with sellers via a traditional escrow service or law firm.

 Firms like Dentons, LMAX and GTES facilitate many of the OTC deals, which can range from 5,000 Bitcoin per transaction all the way up to 250,000 Bitcoin.